 The Bazaruto Archipelago, Mozambique

-Unfairly overshadowed by its more popular neighbours Tanzania and Zambia, Mozambique remains largely unexplored.
-But this country doesn’t only have a rich colonial history and diverse tapestry of cultures, it’s also jaw-droppingly beautiful.
-One of the most impressive destinations is the Bazaruto Archipelago, a string of islands that’s essentially a marine paradise.
-Declared a protected area in 1971, these five islands – two of which are uninhabited – are known for their breathtaking scenery and exceptional biodiversity.
+Unfairly overshadowed by neighbours Tanzania and Zambia, Mozambique remains largely unexplored.
+But this country doesn’t only have a rich colonial history and diverse tapestry of cultures; it’s also jaw-droppingly beautiful.
+One of the most impressive destinations is the Bazaruto Archipelago, a string of five protected islands (two uninhabited) known for their breathtaking scenery and exceptional biodiversity.

-Each island has a unique character, but all have seemingly-endless stretches of white sand and crystal clear seas.
+Each island has a unique character, but all have seemingly endless stretches of white sand and clear seas.
 And, if you’re interested in diving and snorkelling, you’re in the right place.
-Colourful coral reefs teem with life, and some of the most fascinating aquatic inhabitants include whale sharks, endangered sea turtles, and rare dugongs.
-The eponymous Bazaruto Island also boasts inland lakes and wetlands where you can spot crocodiles and all kinds of exotic birds.
+Colourful coral reefs teem with life, their inhabitants including whale sharks, endangered sea turtles, and rare dugongs.
+The eponymous Bazaruto Island also boasts inland lakes and wetlands where you can spot crocodiles and many exotic birds.

 Stone Town, Zanzibar

 Tanzania’s Zanzibar Island is so vibrantly beautiful that seeing it for the first time can feel like you’ve slipped into a dream.
-The sugar-white beaches are some of the best in the world, the waters are an astonishing turquoise, and soaring palm trees sway in the warm breeze.
-But Stone Town, located in the heart of the capital Zanzibar City, is just as mesmerising.
+The sugar-white beaches are some of the world’s best, the waters are an astonishing turquoise, and soaring palm trees sway in the warm breeze.
+But Stone Town, located in the heart of the capital, Zanzibar City, is just as mesmerising.
 Awarded UNESCO World Heritage status in 2000, this historic quarter is an intriguing blend of Persian, European, and Indian influences.

 You can spend hours losing yourself in the maze of spice-scented streets, admiring the architecture, and people-watching at Jaws Corner, a shark mural where locals meet.
 A real effort has also been made to restore Stone Town’s more dilapidated areas, and gourmet restaurants and chic hotels have sprung up out of crumbling mansions.
 In the evening, the seafront gardens turn into a bustling street food market, where you can sample local delicacies like coconut crab curry and ‘Zanzibar pizzas’ – crispy stuffed pancakes.